bjanderson/bjanderson.github.io/content/Architecture/Architecture.md

 - Robust
   - Invalid data does not break the UI
   - Errors do not break the UI
-  - Help is given as much as possible with errors (fill in required field, refresh the browser, contact support, etc...)
+  - Help with errors is given as much as possible with good error handling and error messages
+  - Never leave users hanging at a dead end (e.g. have a specialized 404 page)
 - Scalable and Maintainable
   - Use consistent, understandable patterns throughout the code to improve readability, maintainability, and scalability
   - Modularize/Compartmentalize code to be reusable and do one thing only